How do I take care of my new eyeglasses?

 At Northwest Optical, it’s all about service and quality.
 We are family owned and have been in business for over 19 years.
 When you visit our shop you build a relationship with opticians who care and who you can count on to be there for you when you return – again and again.
 You get to know our friendly face and we get to know yours.

 When should my child have his/her first eye exam?

 80% of what a child learns is through their vision.
 It is important to have a comprehensive eye examination before preschool to insure that your child does not have any undetected eye health or vision issues that would impede his or her learning.
 It is also critical to have a thorough eye examination before the First Grade.

-What are Optometrists, Ophthalmologist and Opticians?
+What are Optometrists, Ophthalmologists, and Opticians?

 An ophthalmologist is a medical doctor (MD) or osteopathic doctor (DO) who specializes in eye and vision care.
-Ophthalmologists diagnose and treat disease, prescribe medication and perform eye surgery.
+Ophthalmologists diagnose and treat disease, prescribe medication, and perform eye surgery.
 An ophthalmologist must complete four years of medical school, one year of internship, and at least three years of residency (hospital-based training) in the diagnosis and medical and surgical treatment of eye disorders.